TeeFooLoo/documentation-systems-lab/reference-implementation/atlas-commerce/getting-started/authentication.md

 }
 ```

-Ensure that:
+Confirm that:

-- The token was issued by the correct Atlas Commerce environment.
+- The token was issued by Atlas Commerce.
+- The token belongs to the current environment.
 - The token has not expired.
-- The Authorization header is correctly formatted.
+- The Authorization header includes the `Bearer` prefix.
-- The token has not been modified.

 ---